Understanding The Longterm Effects Of Bulimia

 7) Fertility problems

-One of the most emotionally damaging long-term physical effects of bulimia is the effect it can have on fertility.
+One of the most emotionally damaging long-term physical effects is the effect bulimia can have on fertility.
 The malnutrition that comes with bulimia often impacts the production of sex hormones.
-Women might miss periods as the body shuts down non-essential functions, which can affect long-term fertility.
-Both men and women may discover their infertility when they begin to try to have children.
+Women with bulimia might miss periods as the body shuts down non-essential functions, which can affect long-term fertility.
+Both men and women with bulimia may discover their infertility when they begin to try to have children.

 8) Other issues

 Additionally, according to the National Institutes of Health, bulimia can cause abnormal levels of serotonin and tryptophan in the body, which can cause "a disruption in both the acute and longer-term mechanisms controlling hunger and satiety."
-In other words, because bulimia disrupts the chemical levels in your body, you may have long-term difficulty determining if you are hungry or full.
+In other words, because bulimia disrupts the chemical levels of your body, people with bulimia may have long-term difficulty determining if you are hungry or full.

 Due to sustained levels of malnutrition, people recovering from bulimia may experience low bone density later in their lives, which can lead to fragile and broken bones as they grow older.
 They are particularly susceptible to this issue because bulimia often develops around puberty when the teen body and skeletal system are still developing.